Werner Voss: Legacy

+In the 2008 biopic The Red Baron, Werner Voss is portrayed by actor Til Schweiger.

 Voss' victories

 Confirmed victories are numbered and listed chronologically.
 Unconfirmed victories are denoted by "u/c".

 When two casualties are listed in the Notes column, the first listed is the pilot, the other the aerial observer/gunner.
 Conflicting claims are denoted by *, although only one counts as a confirmed victory according to either source.

 Doubled horizontal lines mark changes in squadron assignments.